mtakaki/dropwizard-petite/README.md

     @Override
     public void run(final TestConfiguration configuration, final Environment environment) throws Exception {
-        // Registering the SessionFactory to the container. this.petite.getPetiteContainer().addBean(SessionFactory.class.getName(),
+        // Registering the SessionFactory to the container because SessionFactory is not annotated with @PetiteBean. this.petite.getPetiteContainer().addBean(SessionFactory.class.getName(),
                 this.hibernate.getSessionFactory());